- Central Downtown Core

 View Gallery Gateways & Corridors

 The Augusta region is fortunate to have a marvelous roadway system.
 Although not a specific district - because gateways (entrance ways) and corridors in Augusta and North Augusta are part of every district - a committee is focusing on beautifying these gateways and corridors.
-Many of the gateways and corridors are getting major face lifts and updates that allow vehicular traffic to better navigate around our cities and region.
+Many of the gateways and corridors are getting major face lifts and updates that allow vehicular traffic to better navigate around our region.

-For each gateway/corridor project, money is raised for construction, commissioning plans, working on bids, managing construction and, after the project is complete, continuing to oversee weekly landscape maintenance.
+For each gateway/corridor project, money is raised for commissioning plans, working on bids, managing construction and, after the project is complete, continuing to oversee weekly landscape maintenance.
 Completing these roadway transformations is rewarding and the projects receive a lot of positive feedback from the public and local businesses.

 Phase I included planting, drainage and irrigation of the triangular island at Broad Street and Sand Bar Ferry Road with trees, shrubs and sod.
 The center medians and shoulders between I-520 and East Boundary are being maintained - mowed and edged - as well.